fantleas/discord-chat-exporter/README.md

 You should notice that this script does *not* check validity of `--newest-message-id` and `--oldest-message-id` due to lack of Discord official API functionalities.
 If you used some non-existent IDs, it may go wrong.

 ## Specification
 Token is a Discord account token.
 It can be user and bot tokens.
-If you are wonder how to get my token, search for it :)
+If you are wondering how to get my token, search for it :)

 Format of the JSON file is just an array of [message object](https://discordapp.com/developers/docs/resources/channel#message-object).
 There are no metadata.